natmegsweden/NatMEG-PD_data/README.md

 This repository contains the script for anonymizing data and arranging data according to the MEG-BIDS format.

-For information about NatMEG-PD please refer to the data describtor :
+For information about NatMEG-PD please refer to the data descriptor :

 > **Vinding, M. C., Eriksson, A., Comarovschii, I., Waldthaler, J., Manting, C. L., Oostenveld, R., Ingvar, M., Svenningsson, P., & Lundqvist, D. (2023). *The Swedish National Facility for Magnetoencephalography Parkinson’s Disease Dataset (v1.0)* [Data set].
 EBRAINS. https://doi.org/10.25493/NMD2-2FW**